wri/carbon-budget/readme.md

 Depending on the complexity of the changes being made, some of these steps can be ommitted.
 Or if only a few tiles are being modeled (for a small country), only steps 1-4 need to be done.

+### Running model tests
+There is an incipient testing component using `pytest`.
+It is currently only available for the deadwood and litter carbon pool creation step of the model but can be expanded to other aspects of the model.
+Tests can be run from the project folder with the command `pytest`.
+You can get more verbose output with `pytest -s`.
+To run tests that just have a certain flag (e.g., `rasterio`), you can do `pytest -m integration -s`.

 ### Dependencies
 Theoretically, this model should run anywhere that the correct Docker container can be started